user1342/LLM-itM/README.md

 # Contributing

-Contributions to Folly are welcome!
+Contributions to LLM-itM are welcome!
 Please see the [Contributing Guidelines](CONTRIBUTING.md) for more information.

 # License